6)GPM and Safety Margins etc

 The reference point for the knockdown margin is the smallest flow that will black the fire out.
 Any flow less than RP-Knockdown will fail to kill the fire.
 Any flow more than RP-Knockdown will give you a margin of safety.
 The actual number varies from fire to fire, so for planning purposes we take 30 gpm as an adequate residential RP-Knockdown.
 It would easily cope with all but the largest residential rooms.

 As with most safety margins, distance above the reference point will limit the benefit of a margin increase.
-If your RP is 30, a flow increase from 40 to 60 would be valuable.
+If your RP is 30, a target flow increase from 40 to 60 would be valuable.
 A boost from 140 to 160 would not.
 It’s unlikely that the higher numbers would ever come into play.

 Flow safety margins for automatic and smooth-bore nozzles at 100 and 150 gpm.
 Knockdown margins very large in all cases.
 Kink margins are big for automatic, but only 29% for smooth-bore regardless of size.